How to get to Berkeley Green UTC

 This means that the cost of transport to and from the UTC must be met by the parents and carers of our students.
 There are some exceptions, for families in receipt of lower incomes, and details are given below.

 Please see the table (below) for current ticket prices for Applegates services.
-Please note that these are indicative at this stage and have yet to be finalised for September 2021.

 |Current Ticket Prices|